Munax

 Munax was a Swedish company that developed a Large Hyper-Parallel Execution (LHPE) search engine system Munax XE.
-Munax XE, is an all-content search engine and powered nationwide and worldwide public search engines with page, document, audio, video, images, software, and email search.
+Munax XE is an all-content search engine and powered nationwide and worldwide public search engines with page, document, audio, video, images, software, and email search.
 Other customers included vertical search engines and mobile operators.

-For multimedia, Munax also developed functionality that let the visitors pre-listen to audio and preview videos, making it easier for the visitor to decide what song or video he is looking for before playing it, or visiting the site hosting it.
+For multimedia, Munax also developed a functionality that lets the visitors pre-listen to audio and preview videos, making it easier for the visitor to decide what song or video he/she is looking for before playing it, or visiting the site hosting it.
 The visitor could also decide to transcode any multimedia file to make it moveable to the mobile phone or any type of multimedia player.

 History

 While working as a consultant for larger high tech companies, Jan-Olof Granlund spent his free time working on a specification for a search engine technology.
 The goal was to (1) develop a number of new algorithms for ranking independent of the type of data and (2) efficient distribution and scaling of processing power and data over a large cluster of servers.
 The specification was ready in 2004 and the first beta search engine system was implemented in 2005 and a license was sold to a search engine company on Iceland.
 In 2007, the company Munax AB was founded and Granlund left his consultant business to work full-time in the new company.
 Munax had shareholders from Sweden, Iceland, the United States, and China.
 The major investor in Munax was :sv:Affärsstrategerna.
 The technology of the Munax company was later sold and the company was closed down.